How to Sanitize Water In An Emergency

 2. Use a clean dropper from your emergency kit or medicine cabinet.

-3. Use fresh liquid chlorine bleach or liquid chlorine bleach stored at room temperatures for less than a year.
+3. Use fresh or liquid chlorine bleach stored at room temperature for less than a year.

 4. If necessary instructions are not given, check the “Active Ingredient” part of the label.
 Find the percentage content of the sodium hypochlorite.
 Use this information in the following table as a guide.
 Usually, unscented household liquid chlorine bleach in the US is between 5-6% sodium hypochlorite.
 In other countries, this concentration may vary.
 Using the table below, add the appropriate amount of bleach using a medicine dropper, teaspoon, or metric measure (milliliters).